web-work-tools/web-work-tools.github.io/_posts/2019-02-24-github-pages-starter-pack.md

      >
      >I understand what they're saying, but I feel kind of the opposite.
 I used the theme chooser and remote\gem themes to begin learning.
 Then again, I didn't really understand my options when I started.

-3. These classic themes are just files and folders, everything where you can see it (and should be forkable to create working websites)
+3. These [classic themes](#classic) are just files and folders, everything where you can see it (and should be forkable to create working websites)

-   According to planetjekyll, these are all "classic" themes: [drjekyllthemes.github.io](https://drjekyllthemes.github.io)

 ## Moved